StewBC/cc65-Chess/readme.txt

 section, because AppleWin did not like the extra (cc64-Chess.apple2) file being passed, and I had to give it the full path to cc64-Chess.dsk as part of apple2_EMUCMD.

-Lastly - the CX16 and C64 versions use the same piece defenitions that Oliver Schmidt added for the Apple II, and kindly agreed to let me use for these versions as well.
+Lastly - the Atari, CX16 and C64 versions use the same piece defenitions that Oliver Schmidt added for the Apple II, and kindly agreed to let me use for these versions as well.
 See genPieces.cpp in the specific src folder for more details.